Manuscript accepted on : 22-10-2024

 Acknowledgment

 The authors would like to thank Rajiv Gandhi Centre for Biotechnology, Thiruvananthapuram for permitting the Molecular Biology laboratory works and CEPCI Laboratory & Research Institute, Kollam for Anti-bacterial Assays.
-The authors are thankful to the Principal, Bishop Moore College, Mavelikkara for providing facilities other work components.
+The authors are thankful to the Principal, Bishop Moore College, Mavelikkara for providing facilities for other work components.

 Funding Sources